janbrasna/kitsune/docs/tests.md

 # Running the Test Suite

-If you followed the steps in `the installation docs
-<hacking_howto>`{.interpreted-text role="any"}, then you should be all
+If you followed the steps in [the installation docs](hacking_howto.md), then you should be all set setup-wise.
-set setup-wise.

 To run the tests, you need to do: